ZethEnterprise/Zent.Iso20022/1.PlantUml/README.md

 Now we have trimmed it a bit, by removing a few in Iso20022.Properties namespace.
 Let's see, what the other stuff in SimpleTypes are.

 * Doclet: Doclet seems to be just a neat descriptive component, what I got from it so far is that Doclet (as a program) generates the documentation of Java source code, just like Doxygen (D'oh!
 I've should have seen this one coming a mile away).
 Funny part it that it got me thinking: "That the heck <i>IS</i> a ECORE file anyway?".
 I know for sure that it is not a file in Evil Corp (if you don't know that reference, then watch a very nerdy TV serie).
 Searching a bit on, what ECORE actually is, I get a neat message that it is related to Eclipse (Yes - Java.
 The dots are connected).
 One funny thought: "What happens if I try to open the ECORE file with Eclipse?".
 That is a thought for another day, though.

+* iso20022:Quantity, Amount, Time, Rate, YearMonth, Year, Binary, Month: These are so to speak just simple types describing quite nicely what they are meant for.

+* (simpleTypes) example: Well, that is very obvious what it is about.